AlexeyTolstopyatov/SunFlower/README.md

 ### Supported Binary Formats

-In this repo `/plugins` catalog contains next core plugins for other segmented executable formats.
+In this repo `/plugins` catalog contains already enumerated plugins for other segmented executable formats.
+And stores little notes by me which moved from Jellybins too:
  - [New Executable (NE-16)](SUPPORT_NE.md)
  - [Linear Executable (LE-16/+ and OS/2 OMF LX)](SUPPORT_LE.md)
  - [Portable Executable (PE-32/+)](SUPPORT_PE.md)